Employment

 Our organization is committed to ensuring that incarcerated and detained people are treated humanely, have access to medical and mental health care, are safe from violence and sexual abuse, receive accommodations for their disabilities, have the ability to observe their religion, and more.
 PILP’s litigation is primarily in the federal courts.

 PILP is based out of three offices located in Philadelphia, Lewisburg, and Pittsburgh.
 This position is for the Pittsburgh office.
 PILP staff work on a hybrid schedule.
-It is expected that this attorney will be physically present in the Pittsburgh office at least 3 days a week.
+It is expected that the paralegal will be physically present in the Pittsburgh office at least 3 days a week and work a total of 35 hours per week.

-PILP is flexible on a start date, but would like the position to start no later than early fall 2025.
+PILP is flexible on a start date but would like the position to start no later than late fall 2025.

 Responsibilities: